smockle-archive/ddns53/README.md

 # Testing

-When built with the `--build-arg ONTEST=true` option, a test script is included in `/usr/local/bin/ddns53.test.sh`.
+When built with the `--build-arg ONTEST="ONTEST"` option, a test script is included in `/usr/local/bin/ddns53.test.sh`.